Bernd Hallier, born at July 28th 1947 in Hamburg/Germany, studied at Hamburg University and graduated with a MA-degree in Economics.

 He then worked in distribution where he became assistant to the Board and Key-account-manager of an international cigarette company.
 During that time additionally as a part-time student he wrote his PhD-thesis about the response to high-tech-innovation in wholesale/retail versus the relationship between trade and consumer-products industry.
 His analysis of cigarette-sales via vending machines (included in his thesis) could be seen as a first ECR-project applied already between 1979 and 1982 (Hallier, B., Organisation und Marktstrategie im Tabakwarenfachgroßhandel, Göttingen, 1983).

-He was honoured in the Czech Republic by the the University of Economics in Prague (VSE)
+He was honored in the Czech Republic by the the University of Economics in Prague (VSE)

 in 1994 for his help of transition;